 The NCI holds a Participating Interest which entitles it to 9% of the income, assets, liabilities and equity of Deerfoot.
-Distributions from Deerfoot, in any form, must be made in accordance with the Participating Interest held by each joint venturer.
+Distributions from Deerfoot, in any form, must conform to the Participating Interest held by each joint venturer.

-The NCI has a Contributing Interest which obligates it to fund 12.25% of any capital requirements of Deerfoot not able to be funded by operating cash flow or debt financing.
+The NCI has a Contributing Interest obligation to fund 12.25% of any capital requirements of Deerfoot that are not funded by operating cash flow or debt financing.
 Deerfoot has not needed capital funding requirements of this nature since the initial construction was completed.